A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 I recommend talking to your health care practitioner about what might help support your health.

-At least 70 percent of our immune system is in our GI tract, and the microbiome is a foundational part of immune health.
-Addressing any underlying gut dysfunctions, such as candida overgrowth, could help to strengthen the immune system to fight off infections.
+At least 70 percent of your immune system is in your GI tract, and the microbiome is a foundational part of immune health.
+Addressing any underlying gut dysfunctions, such as candida overgrowth, could help to strengthen your immune system to fight off infections.

-I typically suggest immune support, formulas including herbs and compounds such as Siberian ginseng, samento, sarsaparilla, guaiacum, (10) astragalus, resveratrol, and cat’s claw.
-One study also suggests (11) that stevia could be as effective as antibiotics in treating Lyme disease.
+I typically suggest immune support formulas including herbs and compounds such as Siberian ginseng, samento, sarsaparilla, guaiacum, (13) astragalus, resveratrol, and cat’s claw.
+One study also suggests (14) that stevia could be as effective as antibiotics in treating Lyme disease.

 I also test my patients for viruses such as EBV (Epstein-Barr virus), HSV 1&2 (Herpes simplex viruses 1&2), HHV-6 (Human Herpes virus), and CMV (Cytomegalovirus).
 These viruses can put more stress on the immune system.
 In my clinic, I find that olive leaf, larrea tridentata, bee propolis, Melissa officinalis, L-lysine, zinc, and vitamin C can be good antiviral support options.